-This article describes steps one can take to hide or show the Windows Security app Account Protection section in Windows 11.
+This article describes steps to hide or show the Windows Security app Account Protection section in Windows 11.

 The Windows Security app is a built-in application that comes with Windows 11.
-It provides a centralized dashboard to see what’s happening with the security and health of your device and take any actions needed.
+It provides a centralized dashboard to see what’s happening with your device’s security and health and take any necessary actions.

 The Account protection section provides settings to control security for your account and sign-in, including Windows Hello and Dynamic lock.